DPGAlliance/dpg-resources/README.md

 ## 📋 Licenses

-The content in this repository is released under [Creative Commons Attribution ShareAlike 4.0 International License](LICENSE).
+The content in this repository is released under the [Creative Commons Attribution ShareAlike 4.0 International License](LICENSE).
 For all external and third-party content linked here, see each for complete details, including license and permissions.

 [![CC BY-SA 4.0][cc-by-sa-image]](LICENSE)